Skip to content

 • IsolationForest for base anomaly scoring

-• ConformalDetector to produce streaming p-values
+• ExchangeabilityMonitor to produce sequential randomized-rank p-values

 • PowerMartingale, SimpleMixtureMartingale, and SimpleJumperMartingale for online evidence updates